-- Facilitated the disposal of over 51,500 pounds of hazardous waste. - Continued with the annual training of RA's and RD's in fire safety. - Inspected, tagged, and serviced over 1,200 fire extinguishers, 855+ pull stations, and 111 AED's located throughout the campus. - Replaced all 111 campus AED units with new models. - Conducted annual State fire inspection.
+- Facilitated the disposal of over 51,500 pounds of hazardous waste. - Continued with the annual training of RA's and RD's in fire safety. - Inspected, tagged, and serviced over 1,200 fire extinguishers, 855+ pull stations, and 111 AED's located throughout the campus. - Implemented new fire extinguisher inspection software. - Replaced electrode pads on campus AED units. - Conducted annual State fire inspection.
 This inspection encompasses the entire campus and its off-site buildings.
 The inspection normally takes two and a half weeks to complete.
 There are additional days for re-inspecting the non-compliance areas.
-EH&S&S also coordinates with responsible campus departments to ensure all non-compliance issues are abated. - Managed the campus' Crowd Manager Program in compliance with NYS Fire Code Regulations, employing 25 Student Assistants. - Participated on the Strategic Planning Steering Committee to develop the next campus wide strategic initiative including a section focused on environmental sustainability. - Chaired and participated in several campus committees including the Right Serving Right Sizing Team for Finance and Administration, the campus Sustainability Committee, CSEA Labor Management, Communicable Disease Protocol, Radiation Safety, Campus Safety Committee, and Applied Learning Council. - Coordinated Earth Month 2018 including the Annual Campus and Community Electronics Recycling Day, Repair Fair, Arbor Day Tree Planting, No Impact Week, and other campus events. - Updated important campus safety policies including the Hearing Conservation, Respiratory Protection Program and the campus candle policy.
+EH&S&S also coordinates with responsible campus departments to ensure all non-compliance issues are abated. - Managed the campus' Crowd Manager Program in compliance with NYS Fire Code Regulations, employing 25 Student Assistants. - Implemented the Stop-The-Bleed Program on campus, installing bleeding control kits across all campus buildings and training employees and students on the proper use of the materials in the kits. - Chaired and participated in several campus committees including the campus Sustainability Committee, CSEA Labor Management, Radiation Safety, and Campus Safety Committee. - Coordinated Earth Month 2019. - Updated important campus safety policies including the Respiratory Protection Program, Confined Space Program, Chemical Hygiene Plan, and Integrated Contingency Plan. - Worked in conjunction with Facilities Planning to develop a classroom door lockdown capital project to retrofit classroom door hardware with the ability to lock all campus classrooms from the inside.